All Episodes

 Why don't all of us buy carbon offsets?

-You can uh you get with without guilt and without fear, you pay us uh what it's gonna be a nominal charge because as you know, the the greater the volume, the lower price has to be.
+Well, this could be a nominal charge because, as you know, the greater the volume, the lower price has to be.

-Uh the more taxpayers, the the uh the lower the rates have to be on everybody in order to get more money.
+The more taxpayers, the lower the rates have to be on everybody in order to get more money.

-So I will not charge exorbitant fees uh for people uh for when we sell the carbon offsets, and thereby the whole country will be exempt.
+So I will not charge exorbitant fees for people when we sell the carbon offsets, and thereby the whole country will be exempt.

 What does the word Enron mean anything to me?